 Western Heritage Day

 Free to all Big Country day care providers and primary-aged students and schools.
-Registration is required and can be found at the following link when it is open
+Pre-registration by its teacher is required for each class, a link will be provided when registration is open

 Western Heritage Day is an annual educational event designed to immerse children of the Big Country in western culture as it might have been in Abilene during the 1800s.

 This celebration of western heritage includes numerous activities, booths, demonstrations, and cultural activities aimed at teaching new generations about the integrity, honor, character, and hard work of frontier women and men left as a legacy for generations of West Texans.

 Typically, children come to HSU with their classes/groups and spend anywhere from 45 to 90 minutes exploring all of our special campus activities including:

 - HSU’s Six White Horses and World Famous Cowboy Band

 - Small Farm Animal Petting Area

 - Sheep Shearing